canonical/snapcraft/docs/join-snapcrafters.rst

 What is Snapcrafters?
 ---------------------

-The *“Snapcrafters”* are a group of community contributors working to get snaps published by upstream projects, with install instructions on the project homepage and the ``snapcraft.yaml`` in the project code repository. `Snapcrafters collaborate via GitHub <https://github.com/snapcrafters>`__.
+The *“Snapcrafters”* are a group of community contributors working to get snaps published by upstream projects, with install instructions on the project homepage and the :file:`snapcraft.yaml` file in the project code repository. `Snapcrafters collaborate via GitHub <https://github.com/snapcrafters>`__.

 Why Snapcrafters?
 -----------------